-CEO and CFO assurance: For FY2021, the Board has received assurances from Mr Loh (Managing Director/CEO) and Madam Cheong (Executive Director, presently subsumed the function of the CFO of the Group), that (a) the financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances; and (b) the CEO and other key management personnel who are responsible regarding the adequacy and effectiveness of the Group's risk management and internal control systems in addressing the financial, operational, compliance and information technology risks.
+CEO and CFO assurance: For FY2022, the Board has received assurances from Mr Loh (Managing Director/CEO) and Madam Cheong (Executive Director, presently subsumed the function of CFO of the Group), that (a) the financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances; and (b) the CEO and other key management personnel who are responsible regarding the adequacy and effectiveness of the Group's risk management and internal control systems in addressing the financial, operational, compliance and information technology risks.
+Save for the Directors who are also the key management personnel, there is no key management personnel who is not a Director or the CEO during the financial year ended 31 December 2022.

 Board's conclusion: During the course of audit by the internal and external auditors, their recommendations, the various management controls and the reports from the internal and external auditors have been taken into consideration by the Company.
-The Board, with the concurrence of the AC and RMC, is of the opinion that the Group's system of internal controls and risk management procedures in addressing financial, operational, compliance and information technology controls and risk management systems maintained by the Group during the year are adequate and effective as at 31 December 2021.
-In general, there is no material weakness finding for FY2021.
+The Board with the concurrence of the ARC, is of the opinion that the Group's system of internal controls and risk management procedures in addressing financial, operational, compliance and information technology controls and risk management systems maintained by the Group during the year are adequate and effective as at 31 December 2022.
+In general, there is no material weakness finding for FY2022.
 The Board will continue to enhance and improve the existing internal control framework to identify and mitigate these risks from time to time.